Calls grow in Germany to expel disputed US envoy - Journal du Cameroun

 The appointment of Grenell, a hawkish supporter of Trump’s “America First” stance, was long held up by US senators who objected to his allegedly disparaging tweets on female politicians and apparent refusal to take seriously claims of Russian meddling in the US election.

-The storm comes as ties between Germany and the United States are strained after Trump ditched the Iran nuclear deal and imposed punishing tariffs on European aluminium and steel.
+The controversy comes as ties between Germany and the United States are strained after Trump ditched the Iran nuclear deal and imposed punishing tariffs on European aluminium and steel.

-Underlining the souring transatlantic relationship, Chancellor Angela Merkel has warned that Europe can no longer rely on the US to protect it and must “take its destiny into its own hands”.
+Underlining the souring transatlantic relationship, Merkel has warned that Europe can no longer rely on the US to protect it and must “take its destiny into its own hands.”

 Politicians in the US too baulked at Grenell’s comments.